petergridge/Irrigation-V5/readme_new.md

 ## Release history[🔝](https://github.com/petergridge/Irrigation-V5/blob/main/readme_new.md#Content)
 ### V2024.11.01
 - A significant redevlopment
+  - Updated documentation
   - All entities that previously required helpers are now created (and cleaned up) automatically
-  - Functionality is prinicply the same ans the previous release
+  - Functionality is prinicply the same as the previous release
 ### V2024.10.xx
 * Manage entiy register when zone is deleted
 * Fix run frequency issues